marckrenn/framer-constrainToCircle/README.md

 ## framer-constrainToCircle
-‚constrainToCircle‘ is a module that enables dragging for ‚layer‘ and constrains its movement to a circle.
+‚constrainToCircle‘ is a module that enables dragging for a layer and constrains its movement to a circle.

 #### Demo